Let’s start with the Bloomfield Science Museum essential info and then visit exhibitions and workshops.

-During Sukkot vacation, we decided to visit Bloomfield Science Museum (official site) in Jerusalem.
+We visited the Bloomfield Science Museum in Jerusalem during Sukkot vacation.
 There are standard reasons for visiting such museums.
 Like kids on vacation and learning new things (i.e., opening new horizons).
-But, beyond those reasons, we had additional motivation.
-It is the bicycle exhibition.
-Let’s start the visit!
+But, beyond those reasons, we had an additional motivation.
+And it is a bicycle exhibition.

 Map of the area: